Hello World

 Publications

-Selected peer-reviewed publications and academic writing.
+Selected peer-reviewed publications and academic works.

 Beach, Michael W., Emily Knaphus-Soran, Maryam Tanveer, Jana Foxe, and Pauline C. Dott.
 (2024).
 Women in Engineering and STEM: A Review of the 2024 Literature.
 Society of Women Engineers. https://swe.org/magazine/women-in-engineering-and-stem-a-review-of-the-2024-literature/.